Skip to main content

 Chronic vs. Acute Medical Conditions: What's the Difference?

-The conditions we develop are often categorized as either chronic or acute.
+The conditions we can develop as we get older are often categorized as either chronic or acute.

 What's the difference between acute and chronic conditions?